thisHermit/nebula/Plan.md

 ### 5. Implement the basic Bitcoin network crawler

 Follow up on task 2 by crawling the bitcoin nodes and visiting the peers.
+This is the main task of this project.

 - **DNS**